fmsaraujo/crank/README.md

 You can optionally change the batch size and timeout between batches.

 ## Getting the most out of crank
-When running `crank` on a client machine, you need to increase the MaxUserPort setting on the machine.
+When running `crank` you need to increase the MaxUserPort setting on the machine.
 For more information on how to do this, read this article:

 http://support.microsoft.com/kb/196271